Book Now, Pay Later! Pay for your Escape in 3 interest-free payments with Affirm.

 The weather is heating up as Summer finally arrives across the country.
 Temperatures in New England can often reach above 90 degrees.
 (Don’t forget the humidity!)
 This can make finding the perfect New England waterfront camping and recreation spot a steamy prospect.

 With hundreds of waterfront camping options, you can enjoy a lake or oceanfront camper van trip with plenty of options to cool off and relax.
 New England waterfront camping offers a great opportunity to wind down after a long day of hiking with the help of an ocean breeze or a dip in a refreshing lake.
-The options are almost overwhelming, so here are a few of our favorites to get you on the road and into your (comfortable) campsite!
+The options are almost overwhelming, so here are a few of our picks for the best waterfront camping in New England to get you on the road and into your (comfortable) campsite!

 Waterfront Camping Options in Connecticut